-Michael McFadyen's Scuba Diving - Osborne Shoals South West
+Michael McFadyen's Scuba Diving - Osborn Shoal South West

-Located directly off Cronulla Beach, Osborne Shoals is one part of the reef that can be found intermittently from Kurnell to Bundeena across Bate Bay.
+Located directly off Cronulla Beach, Osborn Shoal (this is the name preferred by the NSW Geographical Names Board) is one part of the reef that can be found intermittently from Kurnell to Bundeena across Bate Bay.
 Like Merries Reef further to the north, the top of the shoals is generally flat and covered in kelp, although some parts are covered with sponges.
 Once you drop off the top, however, things change.
 On the eastern, northern and southern sides a sharp drop off takes place with the depth going from 12 to 20 or more metres in some spots.
 One the western and southern sides the reef goes from 11 metres to about 18 metres or more.
-There are plenty of separate dive sites on Osborne Shoals.
-The normal one is called Osborne Shoals, there is Osborne Shoals East as well as Osborne Shoals South West.
-Another site is Osborne Shoals West.
+There are plenty of separate dive sites on Osborn Shoal.
+The normal one is called Osborn Shoal, there is Osborn Shoal East as well as Osborn Shoals South West.
+Another site is Osborn Shoal West.

 |A gorgonia on rocks off the wall |